 Then I stopped and, finally, I realized.

 I started studying photography.
-And practising.
+And practicing.
 I was shooting about 200-300 shots a day.
-Sometimes 700 a days.
+Sometimes 700 a day.
 One day I shot 1200 photographs.
-And I’m not talking about random “just-for-shooting” images, but I was trying (repeat: TRYING) to immortaliza good photograph.
-Sometimes they were pro works people was starting to ask me.
+And I’m not talking about random “just-for-shooting” images, but I was trying (repeat: TRYING) to immortalize good photography.
+Sometimes they were pro works people were starting to ask me.
 That’s what happened:

 - Then came my “street photography period”.

 - Then I became a cat photographer.
-As a cat photographer I had a certain success, due to the awesome number of training pictures I took.
-What other photographers experienced in 10 years of shooting, I trained in 24 monthes, shooting almost everything that was hitting my attention.
-Since I could practise mainly in the evening/night, I practised shooting Baloo (my cat) portraits.
-Baloo was my only living model avaible.
+As a cat photographer, I had a certain success, due to the awesome number of training pictures I took.
+What other photographers experienced in 10 years of shooting, I trained in 24 months, shooting almost everything that was hitting my attention.
+Since I could practice mainly in the evening/night, I practised shooting Baloo (my cat) portraits.
+Baloo was my only living model available.
 Very soon shooting cat portraits had no secrets for me.

-I was called as offical pro photograpger in several cat shows and for some cat breeders.
+I was called as official pro photographer in several cats shows and for some cat breeders.